Rules Overview

 For example, you may want customers to sign up for your company’s new service.
 Registration may require a username, email address, and phone number.
 To be safe, you want to make sure each email address is valid, not found in any known breaches, and not from countries your company has restricted.
 You could create two types of rules to perform these safety checks.

-Valid Email Rule - Create a rule and add the following signals for to check the validity of each incoming email address:
+Valid Email Rule - Create a rule and add the following signals to check the validity of each incoming email address:

 signals.email.malicious